Android

 BDeep Link return

-The bank redirects the user back to your application using the URL scheme defined in your strings.xml.
-Android recognizes this scheme and brings your LightboxActivity to the foreground.
+The bank redirects the user back to your application using the App Link defined in metadata.deepLinkUrl.
+Android verifies the domain via Digital Asset Links and brings your LightboxActivity to the foreground.

 CSDK resumption